crashoverride777/swifty-ads/README.md

     func adDidRewardUser(withAmount rewardAmount: Int) {
         self.coins += rewardAmount
        // Reward amount is a DecimelNumber I converted to an Int for convenience.

        // You can ignore this and hardcore the value if you would like but than you cannot change the value dynamically without having to update your app.

+       // You can also ingore the rewardAmount and do something else, for example unlocking a level or bonus item.

        // leave empty if unused
     }